Pusty/rarvm-debugger/README.md

 # RARVM

 *Note that the RARVM was removed from unrar and winrar in the release of version 5.0 so the information displayed here has very few practical application*

+## Registers

+The Architecture provides 8 General Purpose Registers R0..R7, a program counter and a flag register containing a carry, zero and signed flag.
+R7 is used as a stack pointer by the instructions using the stack.

 ## Instruction Set